Larne beat Glentoran as Linfield and Crusaders win

 Bonis made the breakthrough and Leroy Millar had chances to further extend Larne's lead as he struck the bar and went close when one-on-one with Aaron McCarey, only to be denied by the stopper.

-Glentoran never looked like getting an equaliser and their miserable league form now stands one league win in their last 10.
+Glentoran never looked like getting an equaliser and their miserable form now stands at one league win in their last 10.

 Linfield put on second half show